-Fluid mechanics ProblemWatch
+Fluid mechanics ProblemWatch this thread

 A pipeline connects 2 reservoirs.
 The difference in water level between the reservoirs is 10 m.
 The pipeline consists of an upstream section of length 1500 m and diameter 750 mm and a downstream section of length 1000 m and diameter 500 mm.
 Ignoring minor losses and using the Darcy-Weisbach equation to calculate friction losses with λ= 0.0165 for both pipelines, calculate the discharge.

 Do we neglect the velocity since the problem concerns reservoirs?

 Any tips for starting this question off?